 Lined on either side with luxury accommodation, cafes, restaurants and boutiques, Noosa's main strip of Hastings Street offers a high end holiday experience.

 Markets are a great way to pick up local treasures and souvenirs at a great price and there are an abundance of local markets on the Sunshine Coast.
 On offer is all the usual fare including local handicrafts, bric-a-brac, apparel and fresh produce.
-The Eumundi Markets are held from 6 am to 1 pm every Saturday, while others are held in Maroochydore, Caloundra and Mooloolaba from 7 am on Sundays.
-However if early mornings aren't your thing Noosaville has Twilight markets from 5.30 pm to 9 pm each Friday.
+The Eumundi Markets are held from 6am to 1pm every Saturday, while others are held in Maroochydore, Caloundra and Mooloolaba from 7am on Sundays.
+However if early mornings aren't your thing Noosaville has Twilight markets from 5.30pm to 9pm every third Friday of the month.

 As such a naturally beautiful region, it's no surprise that the Sunshine Coast enjoys a number of National Parks.
 The Blackall Range towers above the sand and surf of the coastal plain while the Mapleton and Kondalilla hinterland provide a dramatic background to the scenic walking tracks and cascading waterfalls.
 The Glass House Mountains, Cooloola National Park and Noosa National Park are also ideal for nature lovers.